-Congratulations on your admittance to Peabody College’s Higher Education Administration master’s program.
-Peabody College and the Department of Leadership, Policy, and Organizations are proud partners with the Office of the Dean of Students, which manages graduate assistantship positions in the Office of the Dean of Students and in a number of other offices at Vanderbilt.
-These assistantships provide compensation and allow students the opportunity to connect theory learned in the classroom with practical work experience.
+Peabody College is a proud partner with the Office of the Dean of Students, which manages graduate assistantship positions in the Office of the Dean of Students and in a number of other offices at Vanderbilt.
+These assistantships, which are available to on-campus students, provide compensation and allow students the opportunity to connect theory learned in the classroom with practical work experience.

 Graduate Assistant Positions in the Office of the Dean of Students:

 - Housing Assignments

 - Student Center for Social Justice and Identity